Obsessive Compulsive Disorder (OCD)

 - Fear of doing something bad

 Individuals can learn to manage symptoms of OCD through treatment based on the causes and symptoms.
-At Lifeskills, we offer a Cognitive Behavioral Therapy (CBT) Pathway which is primarily used to treat mood and anxiety disorders, including OCD.
-The pathway is solution-focused and evidence-based, and it emphasizes changing behavior through applying specific skills.
-By evaluating the cycle between a client’s thoughts, emotions, and behaviors, the client and therapist can work together to break an unhealthy cycle and re-establish healthier thoughts and behaviors.
+At Lifeskills, we offer a Cognitive Behavioral Therapy (CBT) Pathway, which is primarily used to treat mood and anxiety disorders, including OCD.
+The pathway is solution-focused and evidence-based, emphasizing changing behavior through applying specific skills.
+The client and therapist can work together to break an unhealthy cycle and re-establish healthier thoughts and behaviors by evaluating the cycle between a client’s thoughts, emotions, and behaviors.